rust-gamedev/rust-gamedev.github.io/content/news/049/index.md

   evolve their schemas so long as they are compatible with the de-serializer.
 - Mark entities to get removed on hot reload.
 - Run systems after hot-reload.
-- Create functions to set-up & tear down upon either entering/exiting a state or on hot reload.
+- Create functions to set up & tear down upon either entering/exiting a state or on hot reload.
 - Only includes any hot reload capacity in your build when you explicitly enable it - such as by using the CLI launcher.